dpatzan2/command-line-clue/game/notebook.md

 I found a clue in initial game folder: report activity in gazebo I found the Magnifying Glass in the science lab
 I found the Paint Brush in the cafe
+I found the blacksmith in the office records

 Location of the crime is still unknown - the room must have been empty when it happened...